henrik/octopress/source/_posts/2013-05-19-unnesting-routes-in-rails.markdown

 If contracts then have items, you may find yourself with paths like `/sellers/1/contracts/2/items/3/edit`.

-That's a fingerful, and you need to provide all those ids every time you generate a path: `edit_seller_contract_item_path(seller, contract, item)`
+That's a mouthful, and you need to provide all those ids every time you generate a path: `edit_seller_contract_item_path(seller, contract, item)`

 Instead, let's rethink it.